What organisations will survive and thrive in the future?

 The process of creating business revenue and value from the unprecedented combinations of people, information technology and things.
-Which enable people and organisations to buy goods and services in an automated way, with limited or no human interaction.
-To so they use devices like mobiles, tablets and PCs.
+Which enables people and organisations to buy goods and services in an automated way, with limited or no human interaction.
+To do so they use devices like mobiles, tablets and PCs.

-Business digitisation could refer to an established large company who: digitised one of more of its existing businesses, or a new one.
-Or it could refer to start-ups who sell goods and services in a digitised way from day 1.
+Business digitisation could refer to an established large company that digitised one or more of its existing businesses, or a new one.
+Or it could refer to start-ups that sell goods and services in a digitised way from day 1.

-Examples: established banks offering “robo advisor” services vs Nutmeg.
-(We think Digital Wealth Management is a better name for Robo Advisory.)
+Examples: established banks that offer “robo-advisor” services vs Nutmeg.
+(BTW – we think Digital Wealth Management is a better name for Robo Advisory.)